mihai-negru/c-language-data-structures/fractions/README.md

 * *fsub* - subtracts two fractions and returns the result.
 * *fmul* - multiplies two fractions and returns the result.
 * *fdiv* - divides two fractions and returns the result.
-* *fconst* - multiplies a fraction with a constant.
+* *fmconst* - multiplies a fraction with a constant.
+* *fdconst* - divides a fraction with a constant.

 The API also comes with *pointer* functions, that do the same thing, however upates the first fraction instead of returning a new fraction.